Warm-Up and Icebreaker Games

 Here are the three main reasons why warm-ups and icebreaker games should be done before a meeting, workshop, training or coaching:

 - Engagement: Warm-ups and especially icebreakers before longer meetings or workshops help people to get into the right mood and promote concentration.

 - Trust: For a stronger bond in your team, it is beneficial if the team members get to know each other before the meeting.
 This improves communication and trust in the team.

 - Productivity: Using virtual warm-ups creates a more open and trusted environment for more efficient, creative and productive work results.

-A warm-up game is a game that prepares you for an meeting, a workshop, a training or an event.
+A warm-up game is a game that prepares you for a meeting, a workshop, a training, or an event.
 It is a short practice or example of what the activity will involve.